 Painting or tiling halfway up the wall can give the illusion that your bathroom is taller than it really is.
 The paint or tiles help create a difference between the floor and ceiling, which will give walls more depth, making them appear larger than they really are.

 Bathroom Tile Ideas

-2021 is the year pink tiles come back!
-Pink can give your bathroom a fresh, minimalist look which is ideal for smaller bathrooms.
-If you aren't ready to take the plunge and tile your whole bathroom, why not add a pink feature wall?
+2022 is the year for green tiles.
+Green can give your bathroom a fresh, natural look which is ideal for smaller bathrooms.
+If you aren't ready to take the plunge and tile your whole bathroom, why not add a green feature wall?

 Black Bathroom Products

 Although we wouldn't recommend painting or tiling your small bathroom in dark colours, black bathroom taps & sinks are an easy way to give your bathroom a modern refresh.
-Black Bathroom design has been growing in popularity and we think 2021 is the year it will really take off!
+Black bathroom design has been growing in popularity and we think 2022 is the year it will really take off.

 Concrete Bathroom Decor

 We think 2021 will be the year concrete bathroom products really take off.
 Their clean, industrial design is perfect for creating a minimalist, relaxing bathroom.
 Drench have a great selection of concrete vanity units and an excellent range of accompanying accessories.